 I've always thought it would be cool to be published in every single Anglophone and Francophone country.
 I'm about a fourth of the way there!
-Last month I entered a writing competition in New Zealand entitled “My Writing Journey” and voilà….
-I won!
+In January 2016 my piece "Meeting the Potato Farmer on the Road to Publication" was the winner of the New Zealand "My Writing Journey" competition.

 You can check out the piece here: http://www.writerscollegeblog.co.za/meeting-the-potato-farmer-on-the-road-to-publication/ Or Read it Below: